Erin’s Recipe Rundown

-There’s really so much to love about these cupcakes, which is why they’re my go-to for birthday parties, special occasions, class parties, and more!
+There’s really so much to love about these cupcakes — that’s why they’re my go-to for birthday parties, special occasions, class parties, and more!

 Ingredients You’ll Need

-• Gluten-free flour: It’s important to use a high-quality gluten-free flour blend for this recipe.
-I recommend using one that contains xanthan gum.
-For cakes and cupcakes I really like Bob’s Red Mill Gluten-Free 1:1 Baking Flour.
+• Gluten-free flour: It’s important to use a high-quality gluten-free flour blend that contains xanthan gum for this recipe.
+For these cupcakes, both Bob’s Red Mill Gluten-Free 1:1 Baking Flour and King Arthur Gluten-Free Measure-for-Measure Flour work well!

-• Cornstarch: Adding a little cornstarch to the gluten-free flour is a trick to create easy gluten-free cake flour.
-It helps to lighten the gluten-free flour blend.
+• Cornstarch: Adding a little cornstarch to the gluten-free flour is a trick to create easy gluten-free cake flour that lightens the gluten-free flour blend for the best crumb.

 • Baking powder: Baking powder helps create a light, fluffy cupcake with the perfect rise.